snubsalot/fat-dash/README.md

 - Chromium 73 - should work with any half decent Chrome version
 - Don't get your hands dirty with IE 😉.
 Also I am not sure concerning Safari browser.

-Concerning csv files, the dashboard is tested with csv files starting at Game Version 1.0.2.
+For csv files, the dashboard is tested with csv files starting at Game Version 1.0.2.

 ## Disclaimer
 This is a community project (not from the official author).